BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 23/07/2023
 ---
 Today we had something to do from morning to evening 😉.
 We ate breakfast at all at 12 😅😅.
 Nice day ☺️.

+24/07/2023
+---
+After the service, we went to Reduty and spent the rest of Sunday there 😉.
+There was a barbecue and it was fun 🙂.

+25/07/2023
+---
+Pretty hard Monday 😭.
+I've been sitting on one thing at work all day and couldn't get it done 😬😬.

+26/07/2023
+---
+It was a pretty sunny and warm day today 😊.
+We were at our construction site this afternoon and visualized the electrics (ps.
+We don't have much time left for this 😆)

+27/07/2023
+---
+End of the cycling challenge 👍.
+The last few days have been tough, but I made it.
+Well done 👏!

+28/07/2023
+---
+Pretty good Thursday 😏.
+I slept until 7 today, which for the last month (or maybe two) is very unusual for me 🤣..

+29/07/2023
+---
+Friday ❤️!
+In the evening, Dominika visited us and sat for a long time.
+I lasted until one in the morning and went to sleep 😅.

+30/07/2023
+---
+Today was a busy day from morning to evening 🥵.
+In the morning we cleaned the church and then we worked on the construction site 🙂.
+Late in the evening we had dinner and watched the movie Bella and Sebastian 2.